Jack W. Szostak: Research and career

 In September 2022, Szostak joined the faculty of the University of Chicago as university professor, leading a new interdisciplinary program called the Origins of Life Initiative.

+Szostak is also an important advocate for guidelines in the development of Mirror life, having published a commentary in Science in December of 2024 about the subject.

-Awards and honors
+Awards and honours

-Szostak has received several awards and honors for his contributions.
+Szostak has received several awards and honours for his contributions.
 He is a member of the National Academy of Sciences, American Academy of Arts and Sciences and New York Academy of Sciences, the American Philosophical Society, and is a member of the Kosciuszko Foundation Collegium of Eminent Scientists of Polish Origin and Ancestry.

 He has received the following awards: